A Beginner's Guide to Couponing Effectively

 How to Keep Coupons Organized

-The key to keeping track of your coupons is finding the approach that works best for you.
+The key to keeping track of your coupons is finding the organization approach that works best for you.
 Here are three options to consider:

 - Clipping out all coupons